Chart Color Schemes

 Moffat Beach features high concentrations of group households, with a lower-than-average median household size

 Family households account for 71.5% of all households, including 26.0% couples with children, 35.2% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 28.5%, with lone person households at 23.8% and group households comprising 4.4%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 28.5%, with lone person households at 23.8% and group households making up 4.4% of the total.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households